Lafcadio Hearn (1850-1904)

 [ top ]

 John Moran, ‘The most famous Irishman you’ve never heard of’, in The Irish Times (20 Sept.2004): ‘[...] next Sunday is the centenary of the death of an extraordinary Irishman who, at different times of a life lived in full, was Patrick Hearn, Lafcadio Hearn and Koizumi Yakumo, who reached the top of his profession as a journalist and translator in Cincinnati and New Orleans, who achieved broader acclaim as a writer for leading US magazines with sketches and feuilletons from New Orleans and Martinique, who had rave reviews for two early novels and who went on to world renown as an interpreter of Japan, where he died aged only 54. / Despite the significance of the anniversary the main act of commemoration will be a small exhibition next month at the Chester Beatty Library, in Dublin.
 Ireland’s neglect compares embarrassingly with events in Greece, where he was born, in New Orleans, where he lived for 10 years, and in Japan, where he married, had four children and spent his final 14 years.
 It’s a neglect that also flies in the face of a renewed worldwide interest in the writer.
 On September 9th, for example, New Orleans City Council voted to designate a house in which Hearn lived as an official landmark. / Until relatively recently Hearn was best known for his exquisite sketches of life, customs and folk tales in Japan between 1890 and 1904, a time of great change, when the country was abandoning its ancient customs and beginning a process of rapid industrialisation.
 During Hearn’s period there he satisfied a great hunger in the West for Japonism with his sublime evocations of old Japan. / Some years after his death, however, Hearn’s star began to wane, due in part to his being seen as a writer who romanticised fin-de-siècle Japan at a time when Western readers had begun to lose their appetite for exotic tales from the “inscrutable” Orient.
 More significantly, disenchantment intensified as Japan developed imperialist ambitions and Western public opinion turned against it with its involvement in the second World War. / In post-war Japan many liberals were embarrassed that those on the ultra-nationalist far right shared Hearn’s enthusiasm for ancient Japanese culture, a view that had already brought only ruin and ostracism.
 Other critics have said he looked at the country through rose-tinted glasses.
 Nonetheless, Hearn has remained an abiding interest, and today most Japanese children are as familiar with Hearn and his wife’s interpretations of Japanese ghost stories, or kwaidan, as Irish children are with Cuchulainn.’
 Further, US critic Macolm Cowley called Hearn ‘the writer in our language who can best be compared with Hans Christian Andersen and the brothers Grimm’ , in 1949.
 Cites Jonathan Cott’s 1990 biography, Wandering Ghost: The Odyssey Of Lafcadio Hearn.
 An updated version of The Grass Lark, Elizabeth Stevenson’s detailed and affectionate biography, was published in 1999.
 Simon J. Bronner’s Lafcadio Hearn’s America, from 2002, was another excellent compilation of Hearn’s journalism; also Paul Murray, a biography in 1993 pref. by R. F. Foster.
-[See full-text version in RICORSO Library > “Criticism / Reviews” - via attached or as attached.]
+[See full-text copy in RICORSO Library > “Criticism / Reviews” - via attached or as attached.]

 Ben Howard, ‘The Music of What Happens’, at One Time One Meeting - the Practice of Zen Meditation (2011; orig.
 10 May 1992): ‘Saigyo was not the first Japanese poet to relish the sound of singing insects.
 As the Irish writer Lafcadio Hearn observes in his essay “Insect-Musicians” (1898), night-singing insects occupy a place of honor in Japanese poetry, ancient and modern, where they are often associated with autumnal melancholy.
 “With its color-changes,” writes Hearn, “its leaf-whirlings, and the ghostly plaint of its insect-voices, autumn Buddhistically symbolizes impermanency, the certainty of bereavement, the pain that clings to desire, and the sadness of isolation.”’
 (Available online; accessed 07.07.2014.)